 Besides reviews, you can have other trust indicators directly on your website.
-The Trusted Shops trustmark can help with your company’s image as trustworthy.
+The Trusted Shops Trustmark can help form your company’s image as a trustworthy one.
 Again, you might not necessarily win over your customers with style or pricing.
 However, when online shopping, trust is always a must.

 You might sell the same baseball caps as the next shop, but your brand image can go a long way in convincing your customers that you’re the better shop.

 If you sell hip-hop clothing, then your website, your models, and your product descriptions should reflect that.